Guled Haji: Proverbs

-Here he is implying superficial beauty hides ill substance.

 The Habr Je'lo had asked Guled which man among them was the wisest but he responded with this remark "if i divulge his name, you would instantly kill him" by pronouncing him the wiset Guuleed a famous sage words would sentence such a man to death making him a target for revenge.
 Somali nomads usually seek the best of men for their revenge killings.
 Guled was keen to preserve harmony and as a powerful individual he was aware his words carried weight.

 War with Hersi Aman

 Sultan Hersi Aman's increasing grip and autocratic rule over the Habr Yunis had fermented some resentment amongst his direct subclan (Rer Sugule) and some stood to challenge him.
 Guled had a fallout with Sultan Hersi and his son was killed by one of Hersis' sons in battle.
 Hersi's son approached his father and implored him to pay the traditional mag compensation to Guled for the loss of his child.
 Hersi arrogantly rebuffed his son and all-out conflict would break out between Ba Awal (Hersi's branch) and Baho Sugule branches of the Rer Sugule.